kikkia/Vinny/docs/Commands.md

 ### `copypasta`
 Gives a copypasta

-## Settings
+## Mod
-Seettings commands (Also know as `Mod` or `Moderation`) change Vinny's settings on the server.
+Mod commands allow you to change Vinny's settings on the server among other thing.
 Any one that changes a settings falls under the ModRole permissions category.

 ### `settings`
 Lists all of the required minimum roles for each category.